Incontinence in women is a common problem that can cause significant discomfort. It is essential to provide appropriate treatments.

 Pregnancy

-Pregnancy and childbirth can weaken the muscles and nerves of the pelvic floor, causing incontinence.
+Pregnancy and childbirth can weaken the muscles and nerves of the pelvic floor, leading to incontinence.

 Hormones